Ronansky20/weatherApp/README.md

 - [x] Try to make it look as much like the figma example as possible
 - [x] Keep it clean and do not use unnecessary packages
 - [ ] Finish within 1 week.

+## Things that I learned
+- Usage of API's with React.
+- When to apply an Interface.
+- When to apply ReactFC and when not to.
+- How to create a glassmorphism effect using Tailwind

+## Things I could've done better
+- Optimization by using components for the seperate elements instead of using just the page.tsx where I made everything.
+- Better research before choosing an API
+- Better research before choosing a design

 ## Closing thoughts on the creation of this project.
 Although this project isn't 100% finished yet I have succeeded in finishing the main page which displays all of the info.